University of Texas at El Paso Academic Catalog

 Students interested in becoming secondary or all-level (Art, Health, LOTE, Music, Theatre or Physical Education) teachers may complete a major through the College of Health Sciences,

-College of Liberal Arts, or College of Science and a minor in secondary or all-level teaching in the College of Education, . depending on their specialization area, with the College of Education.
-Students who major outside the College of Education with an Education Minor complete a one semester, non-paid, student teaching experience.
-Programs of -study information can be found in the appropriate section of this catalog under the Colleges of Health Sciences, Liberal Arts, and Science.
-For those interested in the Dual Degree option from the College of Liberal Arts-Department of History, students may choose to also major within the College of Education (Secondary Social Studies or History) to participate in the paid Student Teaching Residency Program.
-Information on the secondary and all-level teaching minors through the College of Education is available in at the CSS website.
+College of Liberal Arts, or College of Science and a minor in secondary or all-level teaching in the College of Education.
+Students who major outside the College of Education with an Education Minor complete a one semester, student teaching experience.
+Programs of study information can be found in the appropriate section of this catalog under the Colleges of Health Sciences, Liberal Arts, and Science.

 Students planning to become certified in Texas as secondary or all-level teachers must have their degree plan and a copy of their current certification plan filed under the college in which they are pursuing their major.
-These If outside COED, these students must also have a copy of their degree plan and a certification plan filed in the CSS, College of Education Building, Room 412.
+If outside COED, these students must also have a copy of their degree plan and a certification plan filed in the CSS, College of Education Building, Room 412.
 Students are advised by the advisors of the college of their major for their major program requirements if they major outside COED, and by the CSS advising staff for their minor or concentration in secondary or all-level education.
 Requests for course substitutions for courses pertaining to the major program requirements are handled by the respective college dean’s office.
 Substitutions pertinent to the secondary or all-level teaching certificate minor are handled by the CSS program advisors, under the purview of the Dean’s Office of the College of Education.

 Transfer Students Seeking Degrees in Education